xxatsushixx/htmlv/README.md

 - Attributes:
   -  src: Source file of the video.
-  - style: Can include length and other time-based properties.
+  - style: Can include time-length and other time-based properties.

 ### <audio>
 Embeds an audio clip into the scene.

 - Attributes:
   - src: Source file of the audio.
+  - style: Can include time-length and other time-based properties.

+### <sequence>
+Embeds an sequence clip into the scene.

+- Attributes:
+  - src: Source file of the audio.
-  - style: Can include length and other time-based properties.
+  - style: Can include time-length and other time-based properties.
 ## New Elements

 ### `<ai-generate>`